-You can access Now TV via a web browser on your computer, via your phone or tablet using the dedicated app, or from a huge range of devices from games consoles to streaming sticks and TVs.
+You can access NOW TV via a web browser on your computer, your phone or tablet using the dedicated app, or from a huge range of devices from games consoles to streaming sticks and TVs.

 Your account can be registered for use on up to five devices, plus you can watch on two of them at the same time, which opens up the possibility for a bit of sneaky account sharing.
 Not that we’d ever condone that sort of thing.

-And now we get to Now TV’s other major caveat.
-No matter what you watch it on, output is limited to 720p HD, which would be fine if this was 2010, but it isn’t.
+And now we get to NOW TV’s other major caveat.
+No matter what platform you watch it on, output is limited to 720p HD, which would be fine if this was 2010, but it isn’t.
 At least it means the service doesn’t demand too much from your internet connection.

 Considering Sky started broadcasting HD in the UK before any of the terrestrial channels, it’s something of a surprise that Now TV is limited in this way – but the idea is to keep something back for its ‘proper’ subscribers.